 If your son has his own bathroom now, it’s his responsibility to clean it—unless he is willing to do some other household tasks (mowing the lawn, replacing burned-out light bulbs, taking out the trash) in exchange for Mom’s white glove touch.

-For more guidance on setting rules for adult children living at home and making an at-home relationship work with your adult children, read our article, [link to new spoke: Boomerang Kids: When Adult Children Move Back Home].
+For more guidance on setting rules for adult children living at home and making an at-home relationship work with your adult children, read Boomerang Kids: When Adult Children Move Back Home.

 Letting Go of Adult Children as They Transition Into the Real World